kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 - `call` is synchronous.
 Use it when you need the result, or ensure it has been executed.

-But when I dive deeper, I found out that calling `cast` on a GenServer process that doesn't exists will still return you `:ok`.
-With `cast`, there is no guarantee that it is executed by your GenServer process. _(Well it's actually written clearly in the docs but I never read it in detail...)_
+But when I dive deeper, I found that calling `cast` on a GenServer process that doesn't exists still return you `:ok`.
+With `cast`, there is no guarantee that it is executed. _(Well it's actually written clearly in the docs but I never read it in detail...)_

 There is also this [Elixir forum threads][8] which discuss about why we should use `cast`